DroneOps/tello-optitrack/README.md

-# tello-optitrack
+# Tello-OptiTrack

-Autonomous DJI Tello control using OptiTrack for indoor tracking and navigation.
+Autonomous control project for the DJI Tello drone using OptiTrack for localization and navigation.

+## Status
+In development — initial research and integration phase.

+## Objective
+Achieve autonomous control and precise indoor navigation.

+## Authors
+-Manuel Arambula González
+-Edwin Alejandro Mojarras García